 Promote a commitment to democracy, equity, and diversity.

 Brimmer has four Life Rules that serve as our moral guidelines: Respect, Responsibility, Kindness, and Honesty.
 These four values are introduced in Lower School and threaded through each student’s day to promote interactions that are conducive to learning.
-In Middle and Upper School, the Life Rules are referred to as Core Values, and a fifth value is added to the list: Open-Mindedness.
+In Middle and Upper School, the Life Rules are referred to as Core Values.
 All students, faculty, and staff are expected to live by these Life Rules and Core Values, which are central to our School’s mission.

 Brimmer is accredited by The New England Association of Schools and Colleges (NEASC) and is a member of the National Association of Independent Schools (NAIS), which in 2011 designated Brimmer and May as a “School of the Future.”
 To learn more about Brimmer’s designation by NAIS as a “Model School,” click here.

 We are also proud of our memberships and affiliations with the following organizations: Academic Association for Supervision and Curriculum Development (ASCD), Association of Independent Schools in New England (AISNE), Association for Middle Level Education (AMLE), Coalition of Essential Schools (CES), the Independent Curriculum Group (ICG), the National Center for Independent School Renewal (NCISR), National Council for the Social Studies (NCSS), National Science Teachers Association (NSTA), National Council of Teachers of Mathematics (NCTM)

 Council for Advancement and Support of Education (CASE), National Business Officers Association (NBOA)

 Independent Girls Conference (IGC), Massachusetts Bay Independent League (MBIL), New England Preparatory School Athletic Council (NEPSAC)